Starting a tenancy

 - Residential Tenancies Act 1995

-The tenant has a responsibility to meet all conditions included in the lease agreement as well as:
+The tenant is responsible to meet all conditions included in the lease agreement as well as:

-- pay rent in full when it is due
+- pay rent in full when it's due

-- keep the property in a reasonable state of cleanliness and free from health and fire hazards
+- keep the property reasonably clean and free from health and fire hazards

-- not cause or allow damage to occur, either intentionally or through negligence, to the property
+- not cause or allow damage to the property, either intentionally or through negligence

 - not allow the property to be used for illegal purposes